-\paragraph{Distillation improves pre-trained models for downstream tasks.} We further evaluate the distilled pre-trained model on several downstream classification tasks \cite{flower,oxford-pet,aircraft,stanford-cars,cifar,inat,ImageNet}.
-For simplicity, we only apply distillation on the attention maps of the last layer.
-The visualization results in \cref{fig:cmp-distill} show that the good representation relevant to recognition of the pre-trained teacher is compressed to the distilled MAE-Tiny.
+\paragraph{Distillation improves downstream performance.} We further evaluate the distilled pre-trained model on several downstream tasks.
+For simplicity, we only apply distillation on the last layers.
+The resulting model is denoted as D-MAE-Tiny.
+The visualization result at the bottom of \cref{fig:cmp-distill} shows that the good representation relevant to the recognition of the teacher is compressed to the student.
 Especially the quality of higher layers is improved.
-It contributes to better downstream performance as shown in \cref{tbl:transfer-distill}.
-Although the performance gain decreases as the scale of the downstream dataset increases, distillation still promotes the performance on ImageNet by 0.4\%, and the linear probing accuracy on ImageNet is improved to 67.6\% from 23.4\%.
+The distillation contributes to better downstream performance as shown in \cref{tbl:transfer-distill}, especially on data-insufficient classification tasks and dense prediction tasks.
+In \cref{sec:appdix-distill}, we also show that our distillation technique can help other ViT students beyond ViT-Tiny to achieve better downstream performance.